nballener/nballener.github.io/_drafts/diary/2017-06-05-programmers-log.md

 # Work

 While at work, I typically use Perl to make company contracts.
-Though I'm not too sure why it was initial chosen to begin with, I think it would have been due to it's ability to manipulate strings and regular expression capabilities.
+Though I'm not too sure why it was initially chosen to begin with, I think it would have been due to it's ability to manipulate strings and regular expression capabilities.
 I think it's a pretty powerful language, although, I think there are other languages that could be used instead.
 Topic for another day.